 Whooping Cranes

 The Program’s 2017 whooping crane resource selection analyses (Howlin and Nasman 2017, PRRIP 2017b, Baasch et al. 2019a, Baasch et al. 2019b) and updated 2023 whooping crane riverine roost selection analysis will guide management actions at habitat complexes.
-The 2017 analysis found that nearest forest (NF) and the width of channel unobstructed by dense vegetation (UOCW) were the best predictors of whooping crane use locations with probability of selection maximized when NF=550 ft and UOCW = 650 ft.
+Results of these analyses continue to support that nearest forest (NF) and unobstructed channel width (UOCW) are the best predictors of whooping crane use locations.
+The three analyses have all indicated that cranes use channels with UOCW greater than 550 feet in greater proportion than they are available.
+Peak relative selection of UOCW has increased from 550 feet (Howlin and Nasman 2017) to 1100 feet in the most recent analysis; however, due to a high degree of overlap in confidence intervals as UOCW increases past 514 ft, the predicted benefit to wider channels past this point is highly uncertain.
+Relative selection of roosts was maximized when NF=550 ft in all analyses.
 Therefore, in cases where unforested widths were narrower than 1,100 ft (NF X 2), forest clearing has been utilized to increase unforested width to 1,100 ft.
-In cases where the channel width was narrower than 650 ft, tree clearing, overbank disking, and/or mechanically pushing in banks/islands to widen the channel were utilized to encourage channel widening to at least 650 ft.
-After 5 more years of systematic whooping crane monitoring, the Program is currently updating that analysis to check in on previous results and decide whether updated management recommendations are warranted.
+In cases where the channel width was narrower than 650 ft (based upon results from Baasch et al. 2019a), tree clearing, overbank disking, and/or mechanically pushing in banks/islands to widen the channel were utilized to encourage channel widening to at least 650 ft.
+In response to updated results from 2023 analyses, the Program is currently examining opportunities for and limitations to creating and maintaining wider unobstructed channel widths where they exist at Program on-channel habitat complexes.
+Results from updated analyses together with opportunities for and limitations to channel management for providing wider unobstructed widths will be presented to the Program’s Governance Committee to make management decisions.

 Channel disking will also be used to remove in-channel vegetation to maintain suitable UOCWs.
 In all cases, vegetation will be managed across the width of the active channel.
 More specifically, in reaches where UOCWS exceed 650 ft, they will continue to be maintained at existing widths and not allowed to narrow.
 This will result in a range of UOCWs at Program complexes from approximately 650 ft up to 1,200 ft.